Capital Group Companies

-Capital Group is an American financial services company.
+Capital Group is an American investment management company.
 It ranks among the world's oldest and largest investment management organizations, with over $2.6 trillion in assets under management.
 Founded in Los Angeles, California in 1931, it is privately held and has offices around the globe in the Americas, Asia, Australia and Europe.

 Capital offers a range of products focused on active management, including more than 40 mutual funds through its subsidiary, American Funds Distributors, as well as separately managed accounts (or collective investment trusts), private equity, investment services for high net worth investors in the U.S., and a range of other offerings for institutional clients and individual investors globally.

+There is a different company named Capital World Group.
+Capital World Group is a public company based in Shanghai (China) that was founded in 1967 and manufactures multi category casual wear for women.

 History

 In 1931, Jonathan Bell Lovelace founded the investment firm, Lovelace, Dennis & Renfrew, which would eventually become Capital Group.
 Lovelace had previously been a partner in the stock brokerage firm E.E.
 MacCrone, where he explored the concept of developing an open-end mutual fund.
 He eventually sold his stake in that company, just before the Wall Street Crash of 1929.

 In 1933, Lovelace's firm took over management of The Investment Company of America, which he had launched at E.E.
 MacCrone in 1927.
 For the next 20 years, his firm enjoyed modest success.
 As mutual funds gained in popularity in the 1950s, Capital's roster of mutual funds grew.

 The International Resources Fund, established in 1954, was Capital's first foray into international investing.
 A year earlier, Lovelace had established an international investment staff at the urging of his son, Jon Lovelace Jr. The establishment of the firm's first overseas research office in Geneva followed in 1962.

 In 1958, Jon Lovelace Jr. introduced a new system of managing the firm's mutual funds and accounts.
 Rather than assign a portfolio to a single manager, he divided each portfolio among several managers.
 Each manager would share ideas with peers but have total discretion over a section of the portfolio.
 Known today as The Capital System, it avoids the phenomenon of creating single-manager "stars," who can impact a fund's results should they leave.
 In the mid-1960s, Capital began to include research analysts in the management of the portfolios, reserving a portion of each to allow analysts to pursue their highest conviction investment ideas.

 Capital Group's long-term approach has helped it avoid some of the pitfalls that have plagued other firms.
 In the late 1990s, the firm was criticized for not offering then-popular tech funds.
 But when the tech bubble burst, Capital was praised for not jumping on the bandwagon.

-Former British PM Theresa May's husband Philip May has worked as a relationship manager for the Capital Group.
+Philip May, husband of former British PM Theresa May, has worked as a relationship manager for the Capital Group.